rvs_exp

 - exponential distribution random variatesExperimental

-specifies the average time between events, also called the rate of events.
+specifies the average time between events (), also called the rate of events.
+The location loc

-Without argument the function returns a random sample from the standard exponential distribution E(1)
+Without argument, the function returns a random sample from the unshifted standard exponential distribution or .

-With a single argument, the function returns a random sample from the exponential distribution E(lambda)
+, the function returns a random sample from the exponential distribution .

 For complex arguments, the real and imaginary parts are sampled independently of each other.